FAIR VALUE MEASUREMENTS

 Liabilities by Hierarchy Level

-The following tables set forth the Company’s liabilities that were measured at fair value on a recurring basis during the period, by level, within the fair value hierarchy for the periods ended December 31, 2022 and 2021 (in thousands):
+The following tables set forth the Company’s liabilities that were measured at fair value on a recurring basis, by level, within the fair value hierarchy as of September 30, 2023 and December 31, 2022 (in thousands):

 Changes in Level 3 Liabilities

-A roll forward of Level 3 liabilities measured at fair value on a recurring basis is as follows (in thousands):
+The reconciliations for all liabilities measured at fair value on a recurring basis using significant unobservable inputs (Level 3) are as follows (in thousands):